appsoftwareltd/folder-size/README.md

 -s or --sort-direction

-Example: asc
-Required: No
-Default: none
+Example: asc, Required: No, Default: none

 To build for Windows platforms, run the file Build-win-x64 or run the following in the project directory.